Share the Resource. Share the Responsibility.

 Without reasonable management that corrects bad actors and give guidelines to good ones, problems will get worse until the resources are no longer desirable to private users or the customers of these commercial operators.
 And the fish and wildlife that depend on our rivers will be left with low-quality habitat.
 These losses will take decades to recover and will destroy the economic opportunities that our rivers currently provide.

 In 2018, Tennessee Wildlife Federation worked to develop and secure passage of a law that gives the Tennessee Fish and Wildlife Commission the authority to create rules for these commercial operations.
-The Commission is currently developing a general permit process so commercial operators contribute financially to the resource, not unlike how fishermen and fishing guides do now through their license purchases.
+The Commission has developed a draft general permit process so commercial operators contribute financially to the resource, not unlike how fishermen and fishing guides do now through their license purchases.

 Permits and fees for commercial operators are effectively used in other states and even parts of Tennessee.
 The commercial operators in these areas run thriving businesses that contribute to local economies.
 They also share in the benefits of having a better public resource, which helps attract new customers.